Shubham220720/Ecommerce-Project/README.md

 ![](Ecommerce_intro.jpeg)

 ## Welcome To The Olist Store
-Along with the rapid growth of the E-commerce business around the world, it made me curious to did an analysis project of an E-commerce from Brazil, called Olist.
-To analyze and derive insights to answer crucial questions and help the store make data driven decisions.
+This is a project to analyse on the customers, products and orders of the Brazilian E-commerce giant Olist.

 ## Dataset